tamersp25/docs/src/docs/developer/engines/tutorial/README.md

 ## 'Hello World' Engine: High-Level Overview

-In the steps that follow, we'll build a simple text-processing engine that extracts vocabulary words from a file.
-The JSON output produced by the engine follows the structure shown in the example at [Building a Keyword extraction Engine](developer/engines/cognitive/text/keyword-extraction/?id=engine-output).

-> While the example that follows uses NodeJS, you should note that it's possible to use _any_ programming language to create a cognitive engine, as long as the runtimes can be packaged into a Docker image.
-See [https://github.com/veritone/engine-toolkit/tree/master/engine/examples](https://github.com/veritone/engine-toolkit/tree/master/engine/examples) for engine examples written in Python and Go.

-The purpose of this tutorial is to show you (using actual code and build artifacts) how to structure an engine; package it using Docker; test the engine locally; deploy it onto the Veritone platform, and test the deployed engine, live, in aiWARE.

 At a high level, the steps you need to carry out in order to create and onboard an engine include:

 * **Step 0** (this page, below): Set up your project &mdash; create all artifacts except the `manifest.json` file